 Nothing is free in this world.
 We are willing to pay the price for whatever things we want to get.
 If we are caught in a situation that we may have to face a prison sentence, we will not hesitate to pay anything to get out of that situation.
 But, when we come to eternal life, which delivers us from the prison sentence of eternal fire, which also gives us an inheritance in the heavenly kingdom of God, which transforms us to a glorified body as of God, etc, we demand that it must be free, guaranteed, unconditional, etc. We behave as if we do a favor to God by accepting eternal life.
 We set conditions to God that we cannot and we will not obey his commandments, and so on.
 All of a sudden we become very prestigious.
 Why?
 Christians neither believe the Bible nor God.
 They just play religion.

 "Ephesians 2:8 For (a) by grace are ye saved through faith; and (b) that not of yourselves: (c) it is the gift of God: 9 (d) Not of works, lest any man should boast."
 So, (a) you can be saved by the grace of God, if you have faith in God.
 If you have faith in God, you will do what he tells you to do.
 If you don't, you do not have faith in him and you will not be saved, but be damned. (b) It is not by your smart aleck stupidity. (c) If God gives salvation, he gives it as a gift.
-God does not gives gifts to street vagabond gangster addicts.
+God does not gives gifts to street vagabond, gangster, rebels, and/or addicts.
 He gives gifts to his children, and truthful servants. (d) Salvation is not of your making, so that you can boast that you have done it.
 But, it is by sincerely doing what God wants you to do.
-All the rest is goof.
+Why the church people want to remain sinning and do not want to obey God?

 "Acts 15:1 And certain men which came down from Judaea taught the brethren, and said, Except ye be circumcised after the manner of Moses, ye cannot be saved.
 This was the thrust of certain Jews who pose themselves as followers of Christ, but were false.
 The apostles of Christ opposed it as the works of Judaism and the works of the law that will save nobody.
 Obedience to the commandments of God or Jesus Christ was never referred as works in the Bible.
 But false preachers twist it to mean that obedience to God or Jesus Christ as works and so there is no salvation by obedience.
 They confuse this purposely because they follow Satan and are deceivers.